BloomTech-Labs/street-smarts-ds/README.md

 ### 3️⃣ How to connect to the data API

-🚫 List directions on how to connect to the API here

 Our initial release canvases included a Flask API with dummy endpoints to Heroku, hosting a database on there as well.